Skip to content

 How does this role align to the green agenda?

-This role aligns with the green agenda through assessing the environmental effects of a project.
 Environmental impact assessment ensures that the decision maker (often local authorities) understands all the environmental implications of a proposed development, before deciding on whether to grant consent.

 An Environmental Impact Assessor will work with the team to assess the effects of a development, and where adverse effects are observed, they will identify ways to mitigate these effects.
 Mitigation measures can be delivered through amendments to the design of the project, or through planning conditions or legal agreements with the decision maker.
 Environmental enhancements are also considered and incorporated where possible to maximise the environmental and sustainability credentials of a development.
 The process leads to a better understanding of the potential environmental implications of development schemes and works to ensure they reduce adverse effects on the environment as far as possible.